martinseilair/martinseilair.github.io/_posts/2018-11-06-linalg-gaussian.markdown

 Ok, nice!
 But what does it mean?
 The mean \\(\mu\\) and covariance \\(\Sigma\\) together are describing an affine linear space.
 The mean \\(\mu\\) can be interpreted as a translation vector to the linear subspace described by the covariance \\(\Sigma\\).

-The beautiful thing is, that we don't have to trust our imagination, but we can simply plot
+The beautiful thing is, that we don't have to trust the equations.
+We can simply plot

 $$ \mathcal{N}(\hat{x}|A^+b, I - A^+A) $$

 with a very small \\(\delta\\) and _see_ the resulting subspace.

 But the niceness doesn't stop here.
-We can imagine a setting, where we not getting the whole vector \\(b\\) at once, but each dimension \\(b_i\\) separately.
+We can imagine a setting, where we are not getting the whole vector \\(b\\) at once, but each dimension \\(b_i\\) separately.
 In this case, Bayes theorem tells us quite clearly what to do.
 We can update our belief of the inverse sequentially

 $$ p(\hat{x}|b) =  \frac{\mathcal{N}(b_1|A_1\hat{x}, \Sigma_{b_1})\,\ldots\,\mathcal{N}(b_m|A_m\hat{x}, \Sigma_{b_m})\mathcal{N}(\hat{x}|x, \Sigma_x)}{\int_\hat{x} \mathcal{N}(b_1|A_1\hat{x}, \Sigma_{b_1})\,\ldots\,\mathcal{N}(b_m|A_m\hat{x}, \Sigma_{b_m})\mathcal{N}(\hat{x}|x, \Sigma_x) \,d\hat{x}},  $$

 where we assume that \\(\Sigma_b\\) is a diagonal matrix.

-We have found a general representation of arbitrary affine linear subspaces
+We did not only obtain a nice way to describe inverses, but have found a general representation of arbitrary affine linear subspaces

 $$ \mathcal{N}(x|a, A(\delta)), $$